 - 22 of the 30 ED sites in the North West were either at or below the national 30 minute target, compared to just 8 in 2017/18.

 But there is still more work to be done.
 COVID-19 has brought more challenges, including the need for greater social distancing and rapid COVID testing to determine whether patients are suffering from the virus.
+On top of that, the NHS as a whole is facing increased demand and pressures, bringing with it even more extreme challenges.

 In response to this, and the pressure on ambulance handover times that this creates, we’ve set up new initiatives to reduce handover time and promote patient safety: